NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/Fetus-Management.page.md

 <li>Confirmation of if the woman has been diagnosed with cancer or is undergoing treatment becomes mandatory</li></ul>
     </td>
     <td>
-In this case, the data model SHOULD match the singleton/duo/trio scenario (Fetus is the Proband and testing is on the woman's, man's or fetal sample as appropriate)
+In this case, the data model SHOULD match the singleton/duo/trio scenario (Woman is the Proband and testing is on the woman's, man's or fetal sample as appropriate)
     </td>
   </tr>
   <tr>